cncf/tag-security/supply-chain-security/compromises/2021/vscode.md

 ## Type of compromise

-Supply Chain Attack: "obtain push access, and write to the repository."
+Dev tooling: "obtain push access, and write to the repository."
+Source code repositories are considered part of the developer tooling.

 ## References.